valispartanu/Scotland-Yard-AI/README.md

 # Scoland Yard - AI

-This is an AI capable of making the best move for MrX for the ScotlandYard game, implemented in here: https://github.com/emil64/Scotland-Yard

 ## Scoring Function
 The main objective of the scoring function is to take a ScotlandYardView and to generate a score mainly based on the distance between MrX and the detectives.
 To do that, the obvious